SAP-samples/teched2025-DA160/exercises/ex4/README.md

 ### Explanations

+> [!Note]
+> The explanation section is optional reading material.
+Please feel free to skip this section if the guided tour was sufficient.

 1. Log into the SAP Business Data Cloud Cockpit, open the tab **Insight Applications and Data Packages**.
 This tab shows all the Intelligent Applications and Data Packages that are available for installation.
 <img src="./images/BDCCockpit_login.png"  width="1000"/>

-2. Select the **SAP Accounting and Financial Close Data Products** Data package.
+2. Select the **SAP S/4HANA Financial Operations Data Products** Data package.
 This data package includes 23 data products.

 3. The overview page provides the following information: